11 most expensive CSGO skins in 2023: Knives, AK-47, AWP & more

-Due to the different phases of doppler knives, some can be much less expensive.
-But, if you want a ruby or sapphire knife, you’ll need to be prepared to drop some serious cash.
+Due to the different phases of Doppler knives, some will cost around $1000.
+But, if you want a Ruby, Emerald or Sapphire version, you’ll need to be prepared to drop some serious cash.

 Sport Gloves were among the original 17 gloves added to CS:GO in the Glove Case update.
 In terms of gloves, the most valuable are the colorful Sport Gloves.
 Pandora’s Box gloves in Factory new will now cost around $50,000, while the cheapest FN Vice gloves are around $20,000.

 Similar to Case Hardened knives, Case Hardened AK skins can also sell for exorbitant prices, depending on the pattern.
 Although most AK-47 Case Hardened skins are only a few hundred dollars, pattern number 661 has an estimated value of around $30,000-$35,000.